awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-branch.md

    git checkout -b MyNewBranch
    ```

-1. To push the new branch from the local repo to the AWS CodeCommit repository, run the git push command, specifying both the *remote\-name* and the *new\-branch\-name*\.
+1. To push the new branch from the local repo to the CodeCommit repository, run the git push command, specifying both the *remote\-name* and the *new\-branch\-name*\.

-   For example, to push a new branch in the local repo named `MyNewBranch` to the AWS CodeCommit repository with the nickname `origin`:
+   For example, to push a new branch in the local repo named `MyNewBranch` to the CodeCommit repository with the nickname `origin`:

    ```
    git push origin MyNewBranch